eelcovv/ansible_collections/eelcovv/ldx_webdev_server/README.md

 # Ansible Collection - eelcovv.ldx_webdev_server

-roles and modules to setup a webserver and desktop on a ldx cluster
+roles and modules to set up a webserver and desktop on a ldx cluster